 POLS 028.
-The Urban Underclass and Public Policy
+The Urban Underclass and Public Policy (AP)

 This course is a critical examination of some of the most pressing (and contentious) issues surrounding the nation’s inner cities today and the urban underclass: the nature, origins, and persistence of ghetto poverty; racial residential segregation and affordable public housing; social organization, civic life, and political participation; crime and incarceration rates; family structure; adolescent street culture and its impact on urban schooling and social mobility; and labor force participation and dislocation.
 We conclude by examining how these issues impact distressed urban communities, such as the neighboring city of Chester.